 Sprinkle flour over veggies and cook one minute.

-Add cider while stirring constantly.
+Add cider or wine while stirring constantly.

 Add in milk, cream and thyme and bring to a gentle boil.

 Reduce heat to a simmer and cook 10-15 minutes.

 Puree half of the soup and add it back into the pan.

 Use immediately in casseroles or freeze for future use.

 To eat as a soup, thin to desired consistency/taste with vegetable or chicken stock and garnish with fresh parsley.

 - Makes 9 cups of condensed soup.
 To thin to a soup, add chicken or vegetable stock at a ratio of about 2 cups soup to 1 cup stock.
 Add stock in increments and taste with each addition.
 Stop when the soup is a at the consistency you prefer.